lium-lst/nmtpytorch/README.md

 in `[data]` section.
 Note that you **need** to define at least `train_set` and `val_set` datasets in this section for the training and early-stopping to work correctly.

-We recommend you to take a look at the provided sample [configuration](examples/multi30k-en-de-bpe10k.conf) to have an idea about the file format.

-#### Training a Model

-We still provide a single, model-agnostic `mainloop` that handles everything necessary to train, validate and early-stop a model.

-#### Defining a Model

-You just need to create a new file under `nmtpytorch/models` and define a `class` by deriving it from `nn.Module`.
-The name of this new `class` will be the `model_type` that needs to be written inside your configuration file.
-The next steps are to:

- - Parse model options passed from the configuration file in `__init__()`
- - Define layers inside `setup()`: Each `nn.Module` object should be assigned as an attribute of the model (i.e. `self.encoder = ...`) in order for PyTorch to work correctly.
- - Create and store relevant dataset objects in `load_data()`
- - Define `compute_loss()` which takes a data iterator and computes the loss over it.
-This method is used for dev set perplexities.
- - Set `aux_loss` attribute for an additional loss term.
- - Define `forward()` which takes a dictionary with keys as data sources and returns the batch training loss.
-This is the method called from the `mainloop` during training.

-Feel free to copy the methods from `NMT` if you do not need to modify some of them.

-#### Provided Models

-Currently we only provide a **Conditional GRU NMT** [implementation](nmtpytorch/models/nmt.py) with Bahdanau-style attention in decoder.

-**NOTE**: We recommend limiting the number of tokens in the target vocabulary by defining `max_trg_len` in the `[model]` section of your configuration file to avoid GPU out of memory errors for very large vocabularies.
-This is caused by the fact that the gradient computation for a batch with very long sequences occupies a large amount of memory unless the loss layer is implemented differently.